 You have to take into consideration that Jordan has different climatic zones, which are dependent on the latitude and altitude, so it is not easy to give an answer to that question.
-The Dead Sea (410 metres below Sea level), and Aqaba on the southern tip of Jordan by the red sea are relatively warm throughout the year, and can get very hot in the summer months of July and August.
-Nevertheless, all areas of Jordan have low humidity, so the heat is usually bearable even in the peak of summer.
-The western highlands, which span almost the whole length of the country are cooler in the summer, and can be pretty cold in winter, with occasional snowfall about once every other year in the northern peaks, Amman and around the Petra region, though the snow rarely settles for more than a day or two.
+The Dead Sea (410 metres below Sea level), and Aqaba on the southern tip of Jordan by the Red Sea are relatively warm throughout the year and can get very hot in the summer months of July and August.
+Nevertheless, all areas of Jordan have low humidity, so the heat is usually bearable even at the peak of summer.
+The western highlands, which span almost the whole length of the country are cooler in the summer and can be pretty cold in winter, with occasional snowfall about once every other year in the northern peaks, Amman and around the Petra region.
+However, the snow rarely settles for more than a day or two.
 Summer nights in the highlands are usually cool.

 Winters can be cold, especially at night, where temperatures can occasionally drop below freezing point in the highlands, but you can sometimes enjoy daytime temperatures in the upper twenties Celsius even in the height of winter.

-Jordan’s standard time 2 hours ahead of Greenwich Mean Time (GMT+2), but during summer time (From April till October) it is 3 hours ahead of Greenwich Mean Time (GMT+3).
+Jordan’s standard time is two hours ahead of Greenwich Mean Time (GMT+2), but during summertime (From April till October) it is 3 hours ahead of Greenwich Mean Time (GMT+3).

 Queen Alia International Airport is located 32km away from Amman’s city centre.
-Most hotels are located in the western side of Amman.
-It‘s a 40 minutes’ drive to your hotel, that is in case of normal traffic.
+Most hotels are located on the western side of Amman.
+It‘s a 40-minute drive to your hotel, that is in the case of normal traffic.

 Dead Sea Area is located 60 km away from Queen Alia International Airport.
 The drive takes around 45 minutes in normal traffic.
 Virtually all Dead Sea Resorts are located in the same area.